crdhilep/bikesharing/README.md

  ### Checkout Times by Gender:

-- Male commuters are utilizing bikes rental higer to other genders
+- Male commuters are utilizing bikes rental higher when compare to other genders

 ![Checkout Times by Gender](resources/CheckoutTimesByGender.png)